 Everyone knows being tired and grumpy go hand in hand.
 Studies have shown that sleep deprived individuals report increases in negative moods such as anger, irritability, and sadness, and, unsurprisingly, decreased positive moods.
 This makes perfect sense, with all the issues listed before this, one is bound to experience more frustration with the obstacles they face daily, especially when they are unable to handle them at their normal functioning capacity.

 Beyond just temporary feelings, sleep problems can even lead to physically noticeable and less than favorable changes.
 Research has indicated that poor sleep can actually increase your appetite, especially for unhealthy junk foods as a result of less impulse control.
 This, along with the stress the body is put under, and even an impaired response to insulin, can cause weight gain.
 Additionally, people sleeping badly often experience skin issues such as breakouts, and eye changes, such as being puffy, red and forming darker, more prominent under-eye bags.
-Aside from better sleep, another way to combat skin issues like these is with the collagen infused RESTORE.

 The Light at the End of the Tunnel